massexchange/MXEngineering/4C Integration.md

 Within the MX platform we think in terms of `Organizations`, `Users`, `Teams`, `Roles`, `Markets`, `Orders`, `Assets`, `Attributes`, and `Matches`.

 * An `Organization` represents a single buyer or seller, and is analogous to a company account.
-There are many `Users` within an `Organization`, and any action a user takes looks from the outside as if it was done by the organization.
+There are many `Users` within an `Organization`, and any action a user takes looks, from the outside, as if it was done by the organization.
 Users are assigned to `Teams`, and given `Roles` within those teams which constrain which actions they are allowed to take.

 * A `Market` is an environment in which transactions happen.
-There is an `Open Market` and several `Private Markets`.
+There is an `Open Market` and user defined `Private Markets`.
 Initially, all transactions will happen in the latter. `Orders` in private markets can only be seen by market members, which are `Organizations`, and defined by the market owner.

 * An `Order` is how we represent supply or demand entered into a `Market`.
 An order represents the intention of an `Organization` to buy/sell some amount of a certain `Asset` in a `Market`, at some price.